albi23/-Formal-Languages-and-Translation-Theory/src/main/java/jflexbison/README.md

-Simple calculator write in Jflex and Bison (out in java)
+Simple reverse Polish notation calculator write in Jflex and Bison (out in java)

 To compile:
 run compileAll.sh